Hi ACLU Supporter,

 I’ll let you decide if this all is true or not.
 This whole thing may be completely new to you, or you may already be operating in this understanding.
 I’ll let you search the Scriptures for yourself.
 Holy Spirit will lead you to the truth.

-C3 church is endeavoring to be the church we are called to be, however that looks, however that’s organized.
+We are endeavoring to be the church we are called to be, however that looks, however that’s organized.
 We are still learning how to do that, and we don’t always get it right.
 We apologize for our mistakes.

 It is our desire to encourage those with various gifts without placing undue burden on a few.
-Whether elders, deacons, or attendees of C3, we want to honor what Father is doing in you, and we want to see that released here.
+Whether elders, deacons, or attendees, we want to honor what Father is doing in you, and we want to see that released here.
 Yes, it can be extremely difficult to row against the currents of centuries of tradition and understanding.
 It’s deeply ingrained, but I believe that the battle is worth fighting.

 Also, we want Brand and Josie’s ministries to be fruitful for decades.
 We want them to return to a spiritual environment that is a joy and not a burden.
 We want them to obtain a vision of the body that allows them to see exactly what their calling and anointing is.
 This change must connect them into Holy Spirit’s purposes, or we will be seeing burnout.
 That would be unconscionable.

 I also believe that we have a perfect opportunity to press in to discern Father’s heart about what kind of church we should be.
-I am convinced that when we get on the right track, things will really break loose in C3.
+I am convinced that when we get on the right track, things will really break loose in this church.
 All the gifts and talents will come forth in dazzling array.
 The lost and hurting will come, attracted by our love and care for one another.
 We all will have revelation of our purpose and position, and when we embrace that revelation, this church will be unstoppable.

 Do you believe that?